eneim/toro/README.md

 - Customizable playback component: either MediaPlayer or ExoPlayer will work.
 Toro comes with default helper classes to support these 2.
 - Customizable player selector: custom the selection of the player to start, among many other players.
   - Which in turn support single/multiple players.
+- First class Support ExoPlayer 2 and MediaPlayer (by Helper classes).

 ### Demo